Irish PM says country must seize opportunity to approve gay marriage

 Long considered one of the most conservative countries in Western Europe where homosexuality was illegal until two decades ago, support for gay rights has surged in Ireland as the power of the Catholic Church collapsed in the wake of child abuse scandals.

-"My view of them now, what they do, the way they interact, is it any business of mine that they love and honour who they do?"
+"My view of them now, what they do, the way they interact, is it any business of mine that they love and honor who they do?"
 Kenny, 64, said.

 "For me, personally, it's been a journey.
 Twenty-five years ago, I wouldn't have had the sort of level of understanding of the extent of the involvement in our community of people who are gay...
 The world has changed utterly."